-- To outline procedures and practice for pupils in self isolation, and who are otherwise fit and healthy, to continue with their academic studies - To outline procedures and practice for staff in self isolation, and who are otherwise fit and healthy, to continue with teaching, and setting, marking and feeding back on pupil work as part of the Feedback and Assessment policy - To outline procedures and practice for staff, pupils and their parents to continue with their learning if the school has to close due to advice from the Government and/or Public Health England or similar body. - 1.
-Remote learning for pupils who are in self isolation whilst the school is still open Pupils are required to self-isolate for a number of days if they have tested positive for Covid-19 or and are displaying the identified symptoms.
-During any such period, the school will make sure that education is provided remotely (online) so no-one need fall behind their peers.
+- To outline procedures and practice for pupils in self isolation, and who are otherwise fit and healthy, to continue with their academic studies - To outline procedures and practice for staff in self isolation, and who are otherwise fit and healthy, to continue with teaching, and setting, marking and feeding back on pupil work as part of the Assessment and Feedback policy - To outline procedures and practice for staff, pupils and their parents to continue with their learning if the school has to close due to inclement weather, advice from Public Health or train strikes.

+1. Remote learning for pupils who are in self isolation whilst the school is still open

+Pupils are advised to self-isolate for three days if they have tested positive for Covid-19.
+If the child feels well enough, during any such period, the school will make sure that education is provided remotely (online) so no-one need fall behind their peers.
 This policy summarises the provision of remote learning for pupils in this position, so that there are consistent and well understood expectations of the level of support that will be provided for all concerned.